lander2k2/aws-infra-controller/README.md

 Run the create command with cluster and machine flags, write output to an inventory config in your home directory:

     $ ./bootctl create \
-        -c config/samples/infra_v1alpha1_cluster.yaml \
+        -c config/samples/cluster.yaml \
-        -m config/samples/infra_v1alpha1_machine.yaml \
+        -m config/samples/boot-master-machine.yaml \
         > ~/.aws-infra-controller-inventory.json

+Note: do not overwrite or delete the `~/.aws-infra-controller-inventory.json` file until you have deleted your cluster.
+The `destroy` command references it to determine which infrastructure to tear down.

 ## Connect to Cluster

+Wait a couple of minutes for the EC2 instance to spin up and the Kubernetes cluster to initialize.

-Get the IP address from AWS and connect to your AWS instance:
+Get the master node's IP address from AWS.
+Then copy some configs to the EC2 instance.

+    $ scp ~/.aws-infra-controller-inventory.json ubuntu@[ip address]:~/aws-infra-controller-inventory.json
+    $ scp config/samples/worker-machine.yaml ubuntu@[ip address]:~/

+Connect to your EC2 instance:

     $ ssh ubuntu@[ip address]

-View the cluster's nodes:
+View the cluster's node.
+Will be just the master node:

     $ kubectl get nodes

+Add the cluster's inventory:

+    $ kubectl apply -f aws-infra-controller-inventory.json

+Add a worker node:

+    $ kubectl apply -f worker-machine.yaml

+Allow a couple of minutes for the worker node to spin up and attach.
+There should be a worker node as well now:

+    $ kubectl get nodes

+Add a second worker node:

+    $ kubectl edit machine worker  # changed the `replicas` to 2

+That will join a second worker to your cluster.

 ## Destroy the Cluster

+Disconnect from the EC2 instance.

+Use the AWS CLI or console to terminate the worker instance/s.

-Run the destroy command and reference the inventory file generated by the create command:
+Run the destroy command and reference the inventory file generated by the create command.
+This will destroy all other infrastructure created by `bootctl create`.

     $ ./bootctl destroy \
         -i ~/.aws-infra-controller-inventory.json

 ## TODO
+* update inventory when provisioning new instances
+    - modify `bootctl delete` to use updated inventory structure
+* add worker scale-down functionality
+* put kubeconfig on S3 bucket with `bootctl boot`
+* add ELB for master/s
+* implement kubeadm config - pass to `bootctl create`
+    - add aws cloud provider
+* retrieve kubecconfig with `bootctl create`
-* provision worker with machine resource
+* load inventory resource with `bootctl create`